xolox/vim-session/README.md

 By default this option is set to `'prompt'`.
 When you've opened a session and you quit Vim, the session plug-in will ask whether you want to save the changes to your session.
 Set this option to `'yes'` to always automatically save open sessions when you quit Vim.
 To completely disable automatic saving you can set this option to `'no'`.

+### The `g:session_verbose_messages` option

+The session load/save prompts are quite verbose by default because they explain how to disable the prompts.
+If you find the additional explanation distracting you can lower the verbosity by setting this option to 0 (false) in your [vimrc script] [vimrc].

 ### The `g:session_default_to_last` option

 By default this option is set to false (0).
 When you set this option to true (1) and you start Vim, the session plug-in will open your last used session instead of the default session.
 Note that the session plug-in will still show you the dialog asking whether you want to restore the last used session.
 To get rid of the dialog you have to set `g:session_autoload` to `'yes'`.